Jesssullivan/MerlinAI-Interpreters/README.md

        use the same annotator bundle to handle all these functions.
      - fix crop behavior for serverside classification ^ this way, generate and POST new `snippet.wav` by `bbox` (instead of classify entire recording)

+ *todo:*
+ - Get queue working somewhere online;
+   - It'd be great to be able to use the current Cornell annotator infrastructure (eBird authentication, "to be annotated" list from ML, etc)
+ - create an interface to let users visualize the model (tsne)
+     - create an interface to let users make a queue, e.g. "wood warbler songs" or "high-confidence false IDs" or "new world sparrows"
+ - queued ID events served either:
+     - ...from a single database with id events as first class objects
+          - (^ Jess is starting here this week (1/05-1/12))
+     - ...from equivalents to annotations, categories, config, images json files, selected by the "id" field
+ - would be terrific to get the react stuff working at `>17.*` and `webpack-dev-server` or `react-scripts`, consolidate lint and tsconfig rules etc

+<h4 id="notes"> </h4>

+#### *^ Rolling notes and whatnot are appended above ^*